commonmark/commonmark-spec/js/README.md

 do, `commonmark.js` parses Markdown to an AST (abstract syntax tree), and then renders this AST as HTML.
 This opens up the possibility of manipulating the AST between parsing and rendering.
-For example, one could transform all emphasis into ALL CAPS.
+For example, one could transform emphasis into ALL CAPS.

 Here's a basic usage example: